lynchhj1/ebook-screenshot/README.md

 ### Prerequisites

 Before running this script, make sure you have Python installed on your machine.
 You can download Python from [here](https://www.python.org/downloads/).
+This currently only works on Windows.

 ### Required Python Packages